arjit95/socket-classroom/README.md

 ### Hosting a class
 - Just enter a username and the name of the class. `Note: While hosting you cannot join any other rooms.`

+### Security
+- Respective token/session/cookie are defined in config.json.
+Change them according to your requirements.